Mr. Mark W. Gifford

-Timothy M. Stubson, Senior Counsel with the firm of Crowley Fleck, PLLP, received his undergraduate degree in International Studies from the University of Wyoming.
+Timothy M. Stubson, a partner with the firm of Crowley Fleck, PLLP, received his undergraduate degree in International Studies from the University of Wyoming.
 He graduated with honors from the University of Wyoming College of Law in 1997.

 While in law school, he served as Managing Editor of the Land and Water Law Review and also published a case note in that journal.
 Following graduation, Tim served as a judicial law clerk to United States District Judge William F. Downes before joining the firm of Brown, Drew & Massey, LLP where he practiced for 13 years.